-Another popular mode are the Red Songthaew pickup truck taxis.
-They look pretty scarey and often have a bunch of people piled in the back, but they are surprisingly safe.
+Another popular mode is the Red Songthaew pickup truck taxis.
+They look pretty scary and often have a bunch of people piled in the back, but they are surprisingly safe.
 In the mornings you will see some of the truck taxis carrying up to 12 monks in the back which is probably a little over board.

 Should I Go To Chiang Mai By Plane or Train?

-While most backpackers while take either a long bus or over night train ride from Bangkok to Chiang Mai for as little as $20, we suggest sucking it up and buying a plane ticket.
+While most backpackers will take either a long bus or overnight train ride from Bangkok to Chiang Mai for as little as $20, we suggest sucking it up and buying a plane ticket.
 If you buy your plane ticket ahead of time it will only cost you $75 each way from Bangkok or $120 from Phuket.